deekob/scratchpad/amplifydemo/Demo.md

 This Demo will build out a simple react native mobile app using aws mobile hub for the backend.
 It will be deployed to a simulator running https://expo.io/ were features will be incrementally built and deployed to the app using the **Aws-Amplify** mobile library.

+## Note Full instructions can be found in the code-commit repository https://git-codecommit.us-west-2.amazonaws.com/v1/repos/Summit-AmplifyDemo.
+To access this:

+- Navigate to AWS Console -> CodeCommit -> Summit-AmplifyDemo (If its not there check the region is us-west-2) -> DemoApp -> Readme.md

 ### Build the scaffolding

 ### PreReqs